dolv/k8s-controller-tutorial/README.md

 - Use an MCP client or compatible tool to connect and invoke registered tools.

 **What it does:**
-- Enables external systems to interact with the controller via the MCP protocol (list/create FrontendPages, etc.).
+- Enables external systems to interact with the controller via the MCP protocol (list/create JaegerNginxPorxies, etc.).
 - SSE mode provides real-time updates for tool execution.

 ---